n3nc/wild-cli/README.md

 Official CLI for Wildebeest for N3NCLOUD, accessible using a command line tool implemented in Python 3.

+Wildbeest is a CKAN-based solution for building data portals that share public data by DCAT standards.
+Wildbeest provides the most efficient disclosure of registered datasets and standard protocols for sharing data with other data catalog systems.
+Wildbeest uses the most compatible standard format and is the best solution for global data sharing.
+You can get more information on the [Wildebeest Documents](https://d3.n3ncloud.co.kr/doc) and [N3NCLOUD](https://www.n3ncloud.co.kr/).
 ## Installation

 Ensure you have Python 3 and the package manager `pip` installed.